-Canada Goose Pops At The Grove
+Canada Goose Pops Up at The Grove

 RETAIL

-Canada Goose Pops At The Grove
+Canada Goose Pops Up at The Grove

 The Canada Goose brand cultivated a reputation for making outerwear to take on harsh Canadian winters.
 But it is showing outerwear and goods made for Los Angeles weather at its first West Coast pop-up, which opened earlier this month at The Grove retail center in Los Angeles.
 The pop-up will run until Jan.
 31.